 Use the All Fossil Average heat rate provided by EPA eGRID for RFC West region for ComEd territory, and SERC Midwest region for Ameren territory.
 Also include any line losses.

-FthermalCHP = Annual fuel in Btu that would have been used on-site by a boiler or heater to provide the useful thermal energy output of the CHP system.
+FthermalCHP = Annual fuel in Btu that would have been used onsite by a boiler or heater to provide the useful thermal energy output of the CHP system.

 = CHPthermal ÷ Boilereff